Email marketing for online courses

 If the goal of your list-building efforts is to create a list of people who will be interested in buying your course, then there’s no tactic that’s more targeted than this.

-Pre-launching your course means letting people indicate their interest in buying it it before it’s ready:
+Pre-launching your online course means letting people indicate their interest in buying it before it’s ready:

 This is a powerful tactic for a couple of key reasons: